Chuo-ku Tourism Association Official Blog

 DSC00038 (400x225). jpg

-As the name implies, Marronnier Street is planted with Western horse chestnuts, collecting small flowers and shaped like a spindle.
+Marronnier Street, as its name implies, is planted with Western horse chestnuts, collecting small flowers and shaped like a spindle.

-Today, on April 23, some buds are opening and flowers are beginning to bloom.
+Today, on April 23, some buds have opened and flowers are beginning to bloom.

 DSC00040 (400x225). jpg

-From Marronnier Gate and Plantan, through Ginza Street, to Showa-dori is beautifully colored.
+From Marronnier Gate, Plantan, through Ginza Street, to Showa-dori, is beautifully colored.

-The best time to see it will be during the consecutive holidays from April 28 to May.
+The best time to see it is during the consecutive holidays from April 28 to May.

 Please enjoy before and after shopping and meals.